Graduate Admissions FAQ

 The virtual interviews are typically completed by the end of February.

-Following the comprehensive, full-day, virtual interview process in the Psychology Department, the shortlisted candidates are ranked for selection by the Psychology graduate admissions committee.
+Following the comprehensive, full-day, virtual interview processes in the Psychology Department, the interviewed candidates are ranked for selection by the Psychology graduate admissions committee.
 The selected candidates are then recommended by the committee for admission to the College of Graduate Studies (CoGS).
-CoGS then verifies that the recommended candidates have met the admission offer requirements, and subsequently extends the formal offer letter of admission to eligible candidates via the online application system.
+CoGS then verifies that the recommended candidates have met the admission offer requirements, and subsequently extends the formal offer letters of admission to eligible candidates via the online application system.

 Admission offer letters almost always contain certain conditions, such as requirements for receipt of official documents (i.e., official transcripts, English test scores) where applicable.
-Further, students accepted to the Clinical Psychology program will be required to submit to, and clear, a vulnerable sector Criminal Record Check process in British Columbia, prior to being permitted to register in the program.
+Further, those applicants offered admission to the Clinical Psychology program will be required to submit to, and clear, a vulnerable sector Criminal Record Check process in British Columbia, prior to being permitted to register in the program.
+(Instructions will be provided within the admission offers.)

 In addition, another valid reason for decline may be that the applicant pool of any given year was extraordinarily competitive, such that the declined student may have easily met the minimum standards but was considered less strong compared to other applicants for that particular year.